NachoCM/CarND-Traffic-Sign-Classifier/README.md

 # **Traffic Sign Recognition**

-## Writeup

 ---

 **Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
+The goal of this project is to build a classifier capable of recognizing german traffic signals.

-* Load the data set (see below for links to the project data set)
+The steps taken to achieve this goal were:

 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 [//]: # (Image References)